bertmad3400/OSINTprofiles/README.md

-Now, the first few details will be descriped in the template and are simple things like the url to the news site or the name of it, but as you continue filling it out, a lot of details will be different kinds of HTML tags and their class, which allows OSINT'er to extract the right details from the articles by identifying and extracting those HTML elements described in the profile.
+Now, the first few details will be descriped in the template and are simple things like the url to the news site or the name of it, but as you continue filling it out, a lot of details will be different kinds of HTML tags and their class, which allows OSINTer to extract the right details from the articles by identifying and extracting those HTML elements described in the profile.
 To find those yourself hovewer, it is recommended to simply open up an article from the news site in question, and then use the "inspect" tool build into most modern